-According to the Professional Landcare Network (PLANET), the nation’s premier landscaper association, besides adding to your overall satisfaction and enjoyment of your home, quality landscaping and proper lawn care can increase the value of your home by 15 percent.
+According to the National Association of Landscape Professionals (NALP), the nation’s premier landscaper association, besides adding to your overall satisfaction and enjoyment of your home, quality landscaping and proper lawn care can increase the value of your home by 15 percent.
 Your landscape is one of the first things visitors and prospective buyers notice when they see your house.
 Realtors estimate that 95 percent of home shoppers will not even get out of their car if the house lacks “curb appeal.”

 You are proud of your home, and you love your landscape.
 And like many homeowners, you probably like taking care of your own property.
 But there are some projects where hiring a qualified professional landscaper makes sense.

 A landscape professional can offer you a variety of services including design, installation, and maintenance of your property based on your specific needs and requests.
 Many firms have landscape architects and designers on staff, offering the expertise to create and orchestrate the complete design, installation, and maintenance of the most complex landscapes.

 But with all of the companies out there offering landscape services how do you find the right one?
 We asked the folks at PLANET for their advice, and they suggested the following 10 steps.

 Follow these 10 steps, brought to you by STIHL, before you hire a landscape professional:

 Clearly define what is involved in your project.